taocheny/BTSK-BLS/README.md

 This repository includes the MATLAB implementation of the BTSK-BLS algorithm presented in:

-Tao Chen, Xi Chen, Dongrui Wu and Wei Li, "Bayesian Broad Learning via Takagi-Sugeno-Kang Fuzzy Systems for Robust Regression," IEEE Transactions on Neural Networks and Learning Systems. xxxxx.
+Tao Chen, Xi Chen, Dongrui Wu and Wei Li, "Bayesian Broad Learning via Takagi-Sugeno-Kang Fuzzy Systems for Robust Regression," xxx. xxxxx.
 (Submited).
 # Authors' Information
 Tao Chen,
 School of Artificial Intelligence and Automation, Huazhong University of Science and Technology,